 The Learning Resource Centers (LRC)

-The LRCs have a wireless environment with a number of desktop and laptop computers, PCs, and MACS loaded with the latest software, which enables students to complete homework and access online courses, the Internet, and the research databases offered by the libraries.
-Current students, faculty and staff can access these research databases 24/7 while on campus or remotely via the online library catalog at www.tinyurl.com/mpcclibraries or through student resources on the MPCC homepage.
+The LRCs have desktops and laptops with the latest software that enables students to complete homework, access online courses and the electronic resources held by the libraries.
+Current students, faculty and staff can access these electronic resources 24/7 while on campus or remotely via the online library catalog at https://mpcc-verso.auto-graphics.com/MVC or through student resources on the MPCC homepage.
 The LRCs provide assistance with information literacy needs such as writing, research, and citations through 1-1 or classroom instruction.
-The LRCs also provide all campus IDs and assistance with Blackboard and CampusWeb.
+The LRCs also provide all campus IDs and assistance with Blackboard, CampusWeb, and connecting to the Wi-Fi.

 The libraries provide material that supports the academic programs as well as magazines, newspapers, popular fiction titles for leisure reading, and entertainment movies for study breaks.
 Resources that are not owned by one of the campus libraries can be ordered through Interlibrary Loan FREE of charge.
-The libraries also offer relaxation and study break activities such as puzzles, coloring, and board games.
+The libraries also offer relaxation and study break activities such as puzzles, coloring books, and board games.
+Coffee is available daily.

 For more information about library services, visit our site: